amogh7joshi/farmland-anomalies/README.md

 ### Losses

-To refine segmentation masks, multiple loss functions were used on a single loss instance.
-For example, a model was trained on an arbitrary loss *A* for 20 epochs, then loss *B* for 20 more epochs, and finally loss *C* for 20 final epochs.
+To refine segmentation masks, multiple loss functions were used on a single model instance.
+For example, a model may have been trained on an arbitrary loss *A* for 20 epochs, then loss *B* for 20 more epochs, and finally loss *C* for 20 final epochs.

 Primarily, dice loss and cross-entropy loss was used, however a third loss function titled **surface-channel** loss was developed, with the formula:

 <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;\dpi{300}&space;\bg_white&space;\large&space;\mathrm{SCL}&space;=&space;\max\limits_{i\,\in\,&space;C}\displaystyle\iint_{I_i}||M(p)&space;-&space;p_T||^2&space;\,\mathrm{dA}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;\dpi{300}&space;\bg_white&space;\large&space;\mathrm{SCL}&space;=&space;\max\limits_{i\,\in\,&space;C}\displaystyle\iint_{I_i}||M(p)&space;-&space;p_T||^2&space;\,\mathrm{dA}" title="\large \mathrm{SCL} = \max\limits_{i\,\in\, C}\displaystyle\iint_{I_i}||M(p) - p_T||^2 \,\mathrm{dA}" /></a>

-This penalizes incorrect calculations heavily, and focuses on classifications over individual channels, allowing for the refinement of a prediction *as well as* segmentation.
+The function greatly penalizes incorrect calculations, and focuses on classifications over individual channels, allowing for the refinement of a class prediction *as well as* segmentation region.

 ## License and Contributions